jamiecha88/crowd-cam/README.md

 - MVP is a software layer over inviting people to sync their footage on a timelines by the video's metadata.
 - Add facial or body tracking to better focus on certain person throughout clips
 - utilize drones?

+# Future problems
+- What happens when multiple people try to upload heavy media? (slow app performance)
+- How to filter out blurry images or low quality videos.